shabin5785/react-notes/Notes_3.md

 -If the other module fails to load (for example, due to network failure), it will trigger an error.
 You can handle these errors to show a nice user experience and manage recovery with **Error Boundaries**.
 Once you’ve created your Error Boundary, you can use it anywhere above your lazy components to display an error state when there’s a network error

+- A good place for code splitting and lazy loading is with routes.